-By Steven T. Watson
+By Stephen T. Watson

 It was a secret to all but a few people with long memories in the Town of Amherst.